 - Kalametiya Sanctuary: Calling all bird lovers!
 Kalametiya Sanctuary is one of the oldest bird sanctuaries in Sri Lanka.
 You’ll find mangrove swamps and brackish lagoons in plenty.
-It is 24 kilometres east of Tangalle.
-It is also rich in marine wildlife, reptiles and is home to four nationally threatened birds: Indian Reef Heron Glossy Ibis, Black-capped Purple Kingfisher and Sri Lankan Junglefowl.
-The best wildlife areas can be visited in a 2 hour boat safari from Tangalle.
+It is 24 kilometers east of Tangalle.
+It is also rich in marine wildlife, reptiles and is home to four nationally threatened birds: Indian Reef Heron Glossy Ibis, Black-capped Purple Kingfisher, and Sri Lankan Junglefowl.
+The best wildlife areas can be visited in a 2-hour boat safari from Tangalle.
 The cost per head is $25.

 - National Parks: The biggest advantage of visiting Tangalle is that it provides easy access to major wildlife reserves of Sri Lanka.
 Yala National Park, Uda Walawe National park and Bundala National Park are only 1.5 hours, 1 hour and 40 minutes away respectively.